Tordx/vso-onboarding/README.md

 ## 1. Tools for Communication

+### Make sure to have:

-- **[Trello](https://trello.com/)**: Use Trello for task management and tracking project progress.
-Create boards for different projects and use cards to manage tasks.
-Ensure to update the status of tasks regularly.
+- **[Trello](https://trello.com/)**: We use Trello for task management and tracking project progress.
+Boards are created for different projects, and cards are used to manage tasks.
+Ensure to update the status of tasks regularly

-- **[Zoho Mail](https://mail.zoho.com/)**: Use Zoho Mail for official communication.
+- **[Zoho Mail](https://mail.zoho.com/)**: We utilize Zoho Mail for official communication.
 Make sure to check your email frequently and respond to messages promptly.

-- **[Discord](https://discord.com/)**: Use Discord for real-time communication.
+- **[Discord](https://discord.com/)**: We use Discord for real-time communication.
 It’s useful for team discussions, quick updates, and casual conversations.
-Create channels for different topics or projects to keep discussions organized.
+Channels are created for different topics or projects to keep discussions organized.

 ## 2. Communication Etiquette